Before diving in and spitting out this package I looked at the alternatives below. If I have missed something please drop me a mail.

 every time you call

-git time.
-This could be fixed however by using
+make.
+However, this could fixed by using

-hash-object directly for storing updates and
+directly for storing updates and

-git cat-file for reading
+git cat-file for reading data, should

-data, should anyone be interested in working on it.
+anyone be interested in working on it.

 Works well, but isn’t available on most of the platforms I care about.
 If KDE is available everywhere you care about, I’d heartily recommend it.